elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 3. TCP connection closed

 - send messages over initial connection
-- as little as one RTT, which cuts response time in half
+- as little as one RTT to request all the referenced objects, which cuts response time in half
+- requires the content length header so that the client can segregate all the incoming data into their respective responses.
+For example, if the server is sending 3 responses, the client will use the content length to know when the second, third, and fourth responses start

 ### HTTP Request Message